ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 - **Models:** models are the main objects handled by the application, they represent our main domain objects (Content, Location, Content Type, etc.)
 - **View services:** view services act between the Application and the Views.
 They are configured on the routes and the main responsibility of a view service is to provide the model (or other data) to the views and to perform the operations requested by the user (removing a Content item, copying, etc.)
 - **Views:** views generate the user interface and handle the user interaction (clicking, form submitting, etc.).
 A view can have several sub-views which can have further sub-views themselves.
-- **Plugins:** plugins can enhance the application, the view services or the views for instance to provide additional features or to tweak the behavior of the plugged component.
+- **Plugins:** plugins can enhance the application, the view services or the views, for instance to provide additional features or to tweak the behavior of the plugged component.

 The following chart depicts the interaction between those components: